-The second timepiece that will be reissued is the Chinese Hat which was made just a year after the Golden Tube.
-The 1958 watch got its unique name as its design brings to mind the hat worn by peasants working in the rice fields of the Middle Kingdom.
-The 33 mm-diameter case is embellished with 142 full-cut diamonds, weighing 2.44 carats in totality.
-The watch is available with either a white mother-of-pearl dial enhanced by three diamonds or, a dial entirely paved with diamonds.
-The miniature CO237 Quartz movement is set to time by means of a corrector hidden beneath the case.
+The second timepiece that will be reissued is the Chinese Hat, which was made just a year after the Golden Tube.
+The 1958 watch got its unique name as its design brings to mind the hat worn by peasants working in the Middle Kingdom’s rice fields.
+The 33 mm-diameter cases are embellished with 142 full-cut diamonds, weighing 2.44 carats in totality.
+The watch is available with either a white mother-of-pearl dial enhanced by three diamonds or a dial entirely paved with diamonds.
+The miniature CO237 Quartz movement is set to time utilizing a corrector hidden beneath the case.
 Just like the Golden Tube, the Chinese Hat timepiece will be limited to 30 pieces and be available in red or white gold with a leather strap or gem-set gold bracelet.

 The final vintage timepiece to make a comeback is the Round Golden Bridge.
-Boasting of the legendary C0113 baguette movement, it is the most determinedly “horological” of the three timepieces.
-Made exactly 30 years ago, this timepiece is a mechanical genius that accommodates 140 components within a space just 33 mm long, 3 mm high and less than 5 mm thick.
-It boasts of features like a barrel equipped with slip-springs, a 40-hour power reserve, as well as the solid gold hand-engraved mainplate and bridges.
-Featuring a transparent case back and a guilloché-work dial which is placed not above, but on either side of the movement, this timepiece allows its wearer to admire its technical genius.
-A limited edition of 75 pieces, the Round Golden Bridge is definitely a must have for the watch connoisseur.
+Boasting the legendary C0113 baguette movement is the most determinedly “horological” of the three timepieces.
+Made exactly 30 years ago, this timepiece is a mechanical genius that accommodates 140 components within a space just 33 mm long, 3 mm high, and less than 5 mm thick.
+It boasts of features like a barrel equipped with slip-springs, a 40-hour power reserve, as well as the solid gold hand-engraved main plate and bridges.
+Featuring a transparent case back and a guilloché-work dial, which is placed not above but on either side of the movement, this timepiece allows its wearer to admire its technical genius.
+A limited-edition of 75 pieces, the Round Golden Bridge is definitely a must-have for the watch connoisseur.